eoas-a448/tbs_honours/docs/log.md

 Object tracking can be either with the canny edges or with the original BTD data <br>

-TODO: Figure out if golden arches works at night. <br>
+TODO: Figure out if golden arches works at night.
+RESPONSE: Phil recommends not trying night stuff for now.
+I agree.<br>

 TODO: Find better way of labelling the tracks within each box <br>

-TODO: Fix golden arches!!!!!!!!!!
+TODO: Fix golden arches!!!!!!!!!! <br>
+It seems that the golden arches algorithm is primarily meant for open ocean. <br>

+TODO: See if we can use the conus disk for goes-17 data